strongloop/strongloop.com2/_posts/2019-04-05-march-milestone.md

 Once these two new flags are implemented, we will be able to fix validation of request bodies to correctly enforce required properties for operations like `POST` & `PUT`, and treat all properties as optional for `PATCH` operations.

-You can find more details in [PR 2646](https://github.com/strongloop/loopback-next/pull/2646), the follow-up stories are outlined [here](https://github.com/strongloop/loopback-next/pull/2646#issuecomment-477503186).
+You can find more details in [PR 2646](https://github.com/strongloop/loopback-next/pull/2646), and the follow-up stories are outlined [here](https://github.com/strongloop/loopback-next/pull/2646#issuecomment-477503186).

 ## JavaScript Experience

-After a thorough exploration and discussion of writing the LoopBack 4 application in Javascript, this month we summarized our findings and achievements in our ["Experimenting with Plain JavaScript Programming in LoopBack 4"](https://strongloop.com/strongblog/loopback4-javascript-experience/) blog post.
+After a thorough exploration and discussion of writing the LoopBack 4 application in Javascript this month, we summarized our findings and achievements in our ["Experimenting with Plain JavaScript Programming in LoopBack 4"](https://strongloop.com/strongblog/loopback4-javascript-experience/) blog post.
 It talks about the LoopBack 4 artifacts that we are able to create in JavaScript and also the limitations.
 A plan of subsequent stories is included in the blog.

 ## Other Updates